Which local museums to explore this winter

 200 Bedford Street in Manchester, NH

 If you prefer science museums, then visit the SEE Science Museum, located in Manchester’s Mill complex.
 The foul weather magnet for kids offers hands-on exhibits covering everything from forces, light, and sound to electricity, simple machines and more.
 Don't miss the permanent LEGO installation with a scaled Manchester millyard that consists of more than 3 million LEGO bricks.
+In addition to the permanent LEGO exhibit, don't miss the brand-new BiologYou exhibit.
+Families will love to watch as coordinated lights introduce the amazing structure of our human code.
+Visitors share laughs when they discover that they share 30% of their DNA with a worm!
+Using the Cell Explorer, visitors find that DNA is in every one of their cells.
+From DNA to cells to tissues, visitors learn how their secret code allows their bodies to make everything they need.

 Aviation Museum of New Hampshire